-Previously, Cancelosi, who joined the Wayne Law faculty in 2006, served as an associate professor of law, teaching trusts and decedents' estates, federal income taxation, elder law and employee benefits.
+Susan Cancelosi, who joined the Wayne Law faculty in 2006, is an associate professor of law.
+She teaches trusts and decedents' estates, federal income taxation, elder law and employee benefits.
 Her research focuses on employment-based retiree benefits, both health and pension.
 She speaks regularly on benefits-related topics involving the elderly.

 Before joining the Wayne Law faculty, Cancelosi was a research professor with the Health Law & Policy Institute at the University of Houston Law Center, where she focused primarily on research into various health care finance issues and taught both employee benefits and elder law.